 There's certainly a long road ahead of Sandy Alderson and new GM Jared Porter in their quest to transform this club from being a constant punchline to one of the best organizations in baseball, but that quest now seems well underway.
 In my post linked above, I expressed my hope that the Mets would give up trying to lure an established name and instead hire and develop the next great leader of an organization.
 Now they seem to have done exactly that, given the unanimous accolades that Porter seems to be receiving.
 I'm not going to indulge in my own hot take care by prematurely anointing Jared Porter as an unqualified success story, but he does seem ideally suited for the job he's taking on.

-It would have been quite a story if a big-name gunslinger like Theo Epstein, David Stearns, Chris Antonetti or Erik Neander came riding into town to assume the title of PBO, but the truth of the matter is that task of running a modern baseball organization is exponentially bigger than a one man job.
+It would have been quite a story if a big-name gunslinger like Theo Epstein, David Stearns, Chris Antonetti, or Erik Neander came riding into town to assume the title of PBO.
+Still, the truth of the matter is that running a modern baseball organization is exponentially bigger than a one-man job.
 Alderson gave an excellent summary of the skills required for the job in a press conference just before Thanksgiving:

 "The type of person that I'm looking for in that role would be the type of person I'm looking for in any leadership position: somebody that has some modicum of experience in this particular area, baseball.
 But also somebody that has the ability to provide solid inspirational leadership, and that's about communication, it's about empathy, it's about understanding how organizations function, emphasis on teamwork, collaboration, inclusiveness.
 Sort of a humble approach to leadership, as opposed to one that really has to do with title and responsibility and authority.